List of Q Idioms:

 in question: 1) under consideration; 2) in dispute.

-- We’ve got two ideas in question and hope to find a solution by the end of today’s meeting.
+- There are two proposals in question and we hope to select one of them by the end of today’s meeting.

-- There’s no problem with the products themselves, it’s the customer service that’s in question.
+- There’s no problem with the product itself.
+It’s the customer service that’s in question.

 out of the question: impossible; not to be considered.